RiceCracker/simple-phone-dashboard/README.md

 ## On configuration
 The configuration of both API and dashboard can be achieved by modifying their respective config.py and configuration.py files.

+## On virtual environments
+Before anything can be run, virtual environments have to be set up for API and Argon Dashboard (https://github.com/app-generator/flask-argon-dashboard).